BryceMcIn/jackboxfinder/README.md

 - Strings library not needed.
 Will remove
 - Print if the game is in progress or not
 - Print if the game is joinable or not

+# Usage
+When the script is ran, it will start generating and testing room codes by sending a GET request to the API url.
+If a valid room is found, the following will print in console:

+- " HIT!!! : [Room code] "